iainvdw/fronteers-2016-notes/Fronteers 2016.md

 Edge + FF + Chrome support it.
 Safari opposes.
 Surprising.

-jQuery has Pointer Events Polyfill, PEP.
+jQuery team made Pointer Events Polyfill, PEP.

 Think of applying different kinds of inputs in the same way, like using hover and gyroscope to achieve the same effect.